kremeshnoi/kremeshnoi/README.md

 A happy owner of a corgi and a person who is passionate about programming

-Get it touch with me : alexander.kremeshnoi@gmail.com
+Get in touch with me : alexander.kremeshnoi@gmail.com

 ---
 Checkout  my [CV](https://kremeshnoi.github.io/docs/cv.pdf)